EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 && ls deploy
 ```

-The script `deploy/eoepca/eoepca.sh` acts as an entry-point to the full system deployment.
+The script [`deploy/eoepca/eoepca.sh`](https://github.com/EOEPCA/deployment-guide/blob/main/deploy/eoepca/eoepca.sh) acts as an entry-point to the full system deployment.
 In order to tailor the deployment for your target environment, the script is configured through environment variables and command-line arguments.
 By default the script assumes deployment to a local minikube.

-Based upon our development experiences on CREODIAS, there is a wrapper script `creodias` with particular customisations suited to the CREODIAS infrastructure and data offering.

 The following subsections lead through the steps for a full local deployment.
 Whilst minikube is assumed, minimal adaptions are required to make the deployment to your existing Kubernetes cluster.